 However, there is a knowledge gap when it comes to APIs.
 It starts when teaching programming.
 Teachers assume that APIs are common knowledge.
 The abbreviation pops up in tutorials, courses and books without any introduction.
 But it isn't common ground that teachers try to build on.
 Everyone is referring to this mysterious API, but nobody explains what it really is.
 My own articles about learning programming are not excluded from this flaw.
 That's why I want to take you on this journey of mine when I got to know APIs.

-Taking you on my journey is an attempt to give you an introduction to APIs.
+The article is my attempt to take you on a journey by giving you an introduction to APIs.
 Rather than giving you a technical Wikipedia reference, this journey attempts to wrap the subject of APIs into a story that I experienced myself when I studied computer science.
 The journey shows how a multitude of concrete fragments, like APIs in different programming contexts, can become something abstract, like interoperability between entities, in the end.

 Apart from the introduction to APIs, the journey might also give you insights into other topics: studying computer science, the general struggle and clumsiness when learning programming and the experience of perceiving the bigger picture eventually.